vishrantgupta/RAFT/README.md

 ## Key-Value Store Example

-As an example of how to use this implementation, we have included a simple key-value store implementation in the `KeyValueController` class.
+As an example of how to use this implementation, I have included a simple key-value store implementation in the `KeyValueController` class.
 The key-value store allows clients to store and retrieve key-value pairs in a distributed manner.

 Clients can interact with the key-value store using a REST API that is exposed by the `KeyValueController`.
 The `KeyValueController` uses the RAFT implementation to ensure that all nodes have a consistent view of the key-value store.